Deewana (1992 film): Plot

-News of Raja's forthcoming engagement is the last straw for his father, who throws him out without further ado.
+News of Raja's forthcoming engagement is the last straw for his father, who throws him out.
 Raja now has to look for a job.
 His friends open a garage with him.
 He meets with an accident and is hospitalised.
-Kajal rushes to see and realises that she is in fact in love for him.
-They begin a new phase, with reciprocal affection for each other.
+Kajal rushes to see and realises that she is also in love with him.
+They admit their feelings for each other.

-Raja, who is obviously very accident-prone, meets with yet another fortuitous accident.
-The man at the other end of the accident becomes a great friend of Raja.
-Little does Raja know that this man is none other than Kajal's wedded husband, Lakshmi Devi's much-mourned son.
+A man is attacked by a gang of ruffians waiting to rob him, and Raja saves him.
+They soon become good friends.
+Little does Raja know that this man is none other than Kajal's first husband and Lakshmi Devi's much-mourned son, Ravi.

-When Raja introduces Ravi to Kajal, she is shocked by learning that Ravi survived Dhirendra's attempt to murder him.
+When Raja introduces Ravi to Kajal, she is shocked to learn that Ravi survived Dhirendra's attempt to murder him.
 However, she stays with Raja.
 Dhirendra learns about Ravi.
 He kidnaps Kajal and Raja, demanding Ravi's property in exchange.
 Raja escapes and beats Dhirendra along with Ravi.
 They find Kajal tied up with a bomb strapped around her.
-Ravi manages to switch off it.
-Dhirendra returns only to kill Raja.
-Ravi pushes him and sets the bomb off, causing a large explosion that kills the two for all.
-Kajal and Raja honour Ravi's sacrifice.
+Ravi manages to stop the bomb timer.
+Dhirendra returns to kill Raja.
+Enraged, Ravi pushes him and sets the bomb off, causing a large explosion that kills both.
+Raja and Kajal honor Ravi for his sacrifice.